cosinekitty/astronomy/source/csharp/README.md

 **Searches for a lunar eclipse.**

 This function finds the first lunar eclipse that occurs after `startTime`.
-A lunar eclipse found may be penumbral, partial, or total.
+A lunar eclipse may be penumbral, partial, or total.
 See [`LunarEclipseInfo`](#LunarEclipseInfo) for more information.
 To find a series of lunar eclipses, call this function once, then keep calling [`Astronomy.NextLunarEclipse`](#Astronomy.NextLunarEclipse) as many times as desired,